Welcome to SPACE, our adult continuing education program which offers interactive monthly courses for personal enrichment! Learn more here.

 Japanese ghost stories are famous for their many chilling, sometimes funny, and creepy ghosts and yokai.
 Lafcadio Hearn, a Greek-later-Japanese writer popularized these stories in his book Kwaidan.
 In this module, we will discuss the stories, the settings, and their cultural and religious background.

-Precepted by Robert Steed and Pilar Barrera.
+Precepted by Pilar Barrera and Robert Steed

 Expanding and Practicing Japanese Vocabulary 1